Online Painting Class |past and actual participants (2020 - 2025)

 Viola Visnjevac

-Our last year guest crits; established artists from Canada, United States, and Colombia.
+Our invaluable guest crits; established artists from Canada, United States, and Colombia.

 https://www.roberthoerlein.com